 Francesca`s research publications can be found at Google Scholar

-Dr Francesca Ceroni graduated in Pharmaceutical Biotechnologies from the University of Bologna, Italy, in 2007.
-She then obtained a PhD in Bioengineering from the same university in 2011.
+Dr Francesca Ceroni graduated in Pharmaceutical Biotechnologies from the University of Bologna and obtained a PhD in Bioengineering from the same university.
 Her thesis examined the development of synthetic genetic devices in prokaryotic and eukaryotic cells for the control of cell functions.
 In particular, she was interested in deepening the feasibility of a bottom-up approach in the design of synthetic circuits.

 In 2010, she was Visiting Research Fellow in the Laboratory of Prof. Pam Silver, in the Department of Systems Biology at the Harvard Medical School of Boston, USA.
 She worked together with Dr. Karmella Haynes to build a synthetic device for real-time detection of microRNAs in cancer cells at a single cell level.